Augusta-Richmond County assistance programs.

 Christ Community Health Services Augusta, Inc. – Affordable, high quality health care is offered to the low income and underserved.
 There may be women’s health care, help for people in Medicaid and the uninsured as well.
 Phone (706) 922-0600

 - Harrisburg Family Health Care - Phone (706) 496-3885.
 This center is based in Augusta Georgia.
 The income based clinic is at 423 Crawford Ave, Augusta, GA 30904.

 - Georgia Health Department has several medical centers around the community.
 They coordinate with local hospitals as well as federal government and state of Georgia medical and insurance programs.
 Call 404-657-2700.

-- If these two locations can’t help you, find more clinics in Richmond County Georgia.
+- If these two locations can’t help you, find more free community clinics in Richmond County Georgia.

 Free food assistance programs